 The creation of video content and its distribution is a multistage process that follows a lifecycle from acquisition at the source, through production and packaging of the content, to distribution to viewers.
 IP video transport service providers can be categorized by the types of services that they provide: contribution, primary distribution, or secondary distribution.
-In some cases providers and networks may support more than one of the following services.
+In some cases, providers and networks may support more than one of the following services.

 - Video contribution providers manage the capture and initial processing of video content and its transport prior to distribution.
 For example, the content may be transferred from one studio to another or from an event location such as a sporting event to a preproduction facility where the content is reworked before distribution.
-In general, the closer to the origin of the content, the stricter are the requirements for quality and bandwidth.
-Therefore video contribution services demand the very highest video quality, with bounded delay and minimal loss.
-The video streams used in video contribution may be uncompressed, or may use encoding such as JPEG 2000; higher compression ratios may be used where quality requirements are lower and bandwidth availability is more restrictive (for example, weather feeds or news gathering).
-Uncompressed video contribution services are typically very high speed, with SD stream rates of 270 Mbps and HD stream rates of 1.485 or 2.970 Gbps.
-The adaptation specifications used in these scenarios are defined by the Society of Motion Picture and Television Engineers (SMPTE), in standards such as SMPTE 292M, 372M, and 424M.
+The video streams used in video contribution may be uncompressed at very high stream rates, with standarddefinition (SD) stream rates of 270 Mbps and HD stream rates of 1.485 or 2.970 Gbps.
 Contribution services can be point-to-point (unicast) or point-to-multipoint (multicast). - Primary video distribution providers manage the transport of video content from production environments to secondary distribution.
 Primary distribution services are normally compressed, ranging from MPEG-2, MPEG-4 to JPEG 2000 depending on the quality requirements.
 Networks supporting primary distribution services may share requirements from video contribution and secondary distribution providers. - Secondary video distribution providers manage the transport of video content from primary video distribution providers to end consumers.
-IPTV, cable TV, and video over DOCSIS® are examples of secondary distribution services.
-Secondary distribution services are normally compressed using MPEG-2 or MPEG-4 standards, with rates of 2-4 Mbps for SD and 8 to-20 Mbps for HD.
+IPTV, cable TV, and video over DOCSIS[®] are examples of secondary distribution services.
+Secondary distribution services are normally compressed using MPEG-2 or MPEG-44 standards, with rates of 2-4 Mbps for SD and 8-20 Mbps for HD.
 Secondary distribution services can be point-to-point (unicast-based VoD) or point-to-multipoint (multicast-based IPTV).